-A second example of undesirable effects from sequential constraints concerns the risk of an interruption in the supply of natural gas.
-Initially, the applicant stressed supply interruption risk due to shortage of natural gas as a major reason for importing LNG to three separate sites.
+supply interruption risk due to shortage of natural gas as a major reason for importing LNG to three separate sites.
 During the course of the decision process, for reasons beyond the control of the applicant, the three sites were reduced to one site, and the number of storage tanks at that site were reduced from four to two.
-The planned Point Conception throughput of $58,000m^3$ LNG/day, (equivalent in energy flow to roughly 15 modern nuclear reactor units), is large for one geographical location (Mandl and Lathrop 1981).
-Because of this $\overline{}^{7}$ For a more detailed discussion of the role of non-decision making in the political process see Bachrach and Baratz (1970).

-concentration in one small area, and the possibility of routine closures or nondelivery resulting from bad weather etc., the net result of the sequential decision process is that a project originally meant to decrease supply interruption risk has been shaped over time into a project that may increase supply interruption risk.
+The planned Point Conception throughput of 58,000 m3 LNG/day, (equivalent in energy flow to roughly 15 modern nuclear reactor units), is large for one geographical location (Mandl & Lathrop, 1981).
+Because of this concentration in one small area, and the possibility of routine closures or nondelivery resulting from bad weather, etc., the net result of the sequential decision process is that a project originally meant to decrease supply interruption risk has been shaped over time into a project that may increase supply interruption risk.

 The sequential nature of the decision procedures, as clearly demonstrated by the increasing concreteness of the problem formulations through the four rounds of discussions in California, limits the possibilities for comprehensive analyses.
 The risk studies were carried out, not as an input to a broad energy siting analysis in California, but to support a more narrowly defined problem (Should site x or site y be approved?).
-Since Round A in California was not defined in these narrow terms (the question of whether the terminal was needed was yet to be resolved), the analyses were ill suited to address fully the issues on the table.
+Since round A in California was not defined in these narrow terms (the question of whether the terminal was needed was yet to be resolved), the analyses were ill suited to address fully the issues on the table.
 In some sense, then, analyses designed to address the question of safety were prematurely introduced into a process that had not resolved higher-order questions of energy policy.
 Though they served to focus the debate on the safety question, they could not offer (nor were they intended to offer) a panacea for the resolution of the siting question.

-&lt;sup>8It is not surprising, then, that Round A ended in a stalemate.
-The second round, where the State Legislature took center stage, narrowed the problem (by resolving the question whether California needed a site) to one more receptive to technical risk studies.
+(It is not surprising, then, that round A ended in a stalemate.
+The second round, where the State Legislature took center stage, narrowed the problem (by resolving the question of whether California needed a site) to one more receptive to technical risk studies.)